jeremytammik/tbc/a/1861_params_tiles_fts.md

 </video>
 </center>

-It uses a pretrained torchvision deep learning model for image recognition and labelling to find the banana and slice of bread in a photo,  virtually slices the banana, and finally packs the banana slices onto the sandwich using [Nest2D, a C++ 2D bin packaging tool for Python](https://github.com/markfink/nest2D).
+It uses a pretrained torchvision deep learning model for image recognition and labelling to find the banana and slice of bread in a photo,  geometrically analyses and virtually slices the banana to produce the packing polygons, and finally packs the banana slices onto the sandwich using [Nest2D, a C++ 2D bin packaging tool for Python](https://github.com/markfink/nest2D).